Travel lines (Trips, journeys and abroad)

 Lines that can point to travel

 Lines branching or emanating from the line of life towards the Mount of Moon are signs of trips, but not a guaranteed symbol of permanent relocation.
 They can also depict a restless person or would love to travel, even if they haven’t.
 Many offshoots from the life line often depict a person who travels often.
 A short life line is also a mark of someone restless.
 These people are not happy to stay in one place forever.

 For a mark of a permanent move abroad, usually, there will be a broken life line, and a connecting line to the fate line or a new section of life line (if the change is lasting).
 The long-distance travel line is a longer line than the short distance.

 Look also at the shape of the hand, fingers, and mounts for a desire for travel.
 If a person is a committed traveller through work or pleasure, they will typically have an air or fire type hand due to the adventurous and social nature.
 The line of life on a venturesome character arch towards the Mount of Moon (mount opposite the thumb), instead of curving around the Venus mount (ball of thumb).
 (See example here).

-The image below is that of my father who permanently relocated abroad at the age of thirty.
+The image below is that of a man who permanently relocated abroad at the age of thirty.
 His life line is very faint, so I have highlighted the break.
 Note that the life line connects to the fate line around his age fifty.
-During that time, he had other major changes in his life.
+During that time, he had other significant changes in his life.

 If there are many fine travel lines from the life line, they will suggest regular journeys.
 Even a person who regularly goes offshore fishing (for example) might have these lines.
 Be careful though, if the end of the life line has many fine lines branching out, (like tassels) it might mean something else.
 (Healthwise) it might be a sign of too much acidity in the body, stomach issues, diabetes or arthritis etc. If you are concerned about your health, please seek medical advice.